Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 5. Have a 100th-Day photo shoot.

 Take pictures of your 100th-Day activities and party.
-The photos will look extra special if students dress as if they're 100 years old!
+The photos will look extra special if students dress as 100 years old!

 Make sure to join in on the fun!